Farama-Foundation/Arcade-Learning-Environment/README.md

 $ pip install --user .
 ```

+Getting the ALE to work on Visual Studio requires a bit of extra wrangling.
+You may wish to use IslandMan93's [Visual Studio port of the ALE.](https://github.com/Islandman93/Arcade-Learning-Environment)

--For more details and installation instructions, see the [website](http://www.arcadelearningenvironment.org) and [manual](doc/manual/manual.pdf).
+For more details and installation instructions, see the [website](http://www.arcadelearningenvironment.org) and [manual](doc/manual/manual.pdf).
 To ask questions and discuss, please join the [ALE-users group](https://groups.google.com/forum/#!forum/arcade-learning-environment).

 ===============================